 The current Master Program Schedule (MPS) reflects a Revenue Service Date (RSD) of December 2021, without adjustment for contingency.
 This is consistent with the revised baseline established in November 2017.
 With the addition of approximately five months of contingency to account for potential risk to the project, the RSD is anticipated as April 2022.
-Due to FTA contingency requirements, an FFGA RSD will also be tracked.
+Due to FTA contingency requirements, a Full Funding Grant Agreement (FFGA) RSD will also be tracked.
 This date is forecast as August 22, 2022 and represents the final milestone in the Program Plan.